 I was raised to believe that God knows everything all the time.
 The Clever Plan story developed from the book of Jeremiah in the Bible where I read that God admits not knowing something.
 If God knows everything, how was that possible?

-Honest questions like that have entered my mind ever since I was a boy, and the answer to how an all-knowing God could not know something arrived in 2018, decades after I first asked for it.
+Honest questions about paradoxes like that have entered my mind since I was a boy, and the answer to “How could an all-knowing God not know something?” finally arrived in 2018, decades after I first asked for it.
 When it came, I started to put it into a story which grew as I thought about who would narrate.
 The most relevant verses in the Tanakh (Christians call it the Old Testament) are Jeremiah 7:31 and 19:5.
-(The “hang everything on nothing” verse is Job 26:7, but I figured that answer out without asking questions.)

-The Jeremiah verses are plain enough, although when I was a boy the religious authorities explained God’s stated lack of awareness as a poetical device.
-But after some years I was not satisfied with that and took my question directly to God since both he and my mother said I could do that.
-Mom had led me to Jesus when I was going on eight years old, and she also gave me the powerful advice that anytime God talked to his people in the Bible, I could now put my name there.
+These paradoxical verses in Jeremiah are plain enough although when I was a boy, the religious authorities explained God’s stated lack of awareness as a poetical device.
+But after a few years I got dissatisfied with that and took my question directly to God since both He and my mother said I could.
+Mom had led me to Jesus when I was going on eight years old, and she also gave me the powerful advice that anytime God talked to His people in the Bible, I could now put my name there.
 Well!
 James 1:5 says, “If any man lack wisdom, let him ask of God,” so whenever this boy had a tough question, he asked it.
-If anyone objected, he would declare (with apologies to Sojourner Truth): ain’t I a man?
+And if anyone objected, he would declare (with apologies to Sojourner Truth): Ain’t I a man?

 “…enter my mind.”